scalone/infinitepay_sample/README.md

-# Funky Application
+# InfinitePay Sample

-This is a sample of application using the gem infinite_pay to create a payment application that runs on DaFunk runtime
+This is a sample of infinite_pay gem use running on DaFunk runtime.
+This application is able to start a EMV transaction receiving just the amount of the transaction

 ## Usage